-Tahoe's web API is designed for two different kinds of consumer.
-The first is a program that needs to manipulate the virtual file system.
+Tahoe-LAFS' web API is designed for two different kinds of consumer.
+The first is a program that needs to manipulate the file store.
 Such programs are expected to use the RESTful interface described above.
-The second is a human using a standard web browser to work with the filesystem.
-This user is given a series of HTML pages with links to download files, and forms that use POST actions to upload, rename, and unlink files.
+The second is a human using a standard web browser to work with the file store.
+This user is presented with a series of HTML pages with links to download files, and forms that use POST actions to upload, rename, and unlink files.